What is Agility?

 What do we bring with us?

-Small, soft and tasty treats (eg- cheese, ham, sausage...) and their normal kibble.
+Small, soft and tasty treats (eg- cheese, ham, sausage...) and your dog's normal kibble.
 Also a treat pouch (makes training lots easier!), a non-squeaky dog toy and poo bags.
 Your dog needs to be wearing a flat collar with ID disc, harnesses are fine, and a good length lead.
-NO slip leads or extendable leads please.
 You need to wear suitable footwear (no slip-on shoes), and comfortable clothing that you can run in.

 What else do I need to know?